iwansmith/AdventOfCode/README.md

 ./AOC_NN < InputFile.txt
 ```

-Input files are not saved and must be downloaded from the Advent of Code website.
+Input files are not saved and must be downloaded from [adventofcode.com/](https://adventofcode.com/).